 HOW LONG DOES CONVENTUS STORE PERSONAL DATA?

 Personal data is stored while the debt collection case is active, as well as five years after the end of the collection case.
 Some data categories, e.g., payment information, are stored 75 years, in accordance with the requirements of the Law on Accounting.
 For the completion of obligations set forth in the law Conventus stores personal data to the extent and according to the procedure that enables Conventus to prevent and uncover fraudulent activity and prove laundering of proceeds from crime, and also for the purpose of financial audits.
-If Conventus client specifies or debtor proves that the debt collection case is submitted to Conventus incorrectly, and Conventus, therefore, has no legal basis to perform processing of the specific person’s data any more, all data of this person is completely deleted from Conventus databases.
+If Conventus client specifies or debtor proves that the debt collection case is submitted to Conventus incorrectly, and Conventus, therefore, has no legal basis to perform processing of the specific person’s data anymore, all data of this person are completely deleted from Conventus databases or otherwise permanently destroyed.

 HOW DO I CONTACT CONVENTUS?

 Any person is entitled to send a printed and signed application to Conventus registered office: Apt.
-2, 19 Jauniela, Rīga, LV-1050, Latvia, or send an electronically signed document to Conventus e-mail address firstname.lastname@example.org
+5, 1 Ausekļa Street, Riga, LV-1010, Latvia, or send an electronically signed document to Conventus e-mail address firstname.lastname@example.org

 HOW DO I CONTACT THE SUPERVISORY INSTITUTION?

-Any person is entitled to ask advice of the Data State Inspectorate, which is the leading personal data protection supervisory institution in Latvia, Apt.
-15, 11/13 Blaumana street, Riga, LV-1011; by phone 67223131 or e-mail email@example.com You can find additional information at the Data State Inspectorate’s website www.dvi.gov.lv
+Any person is entitled to ask advice of the Data State Inspectorate, which is the leading personal data protection supervisory institution in Latvia, at Apt.
+15, 11/13 Blaumaņa Street, Rīga, LV-1011; by phone 67223131 or e-mail email@example.com.
+You can find additional information at the Data State Inspectorate's website www.dvi.gov.lv